MysteryPancake/Houdini-OpenCL/README.md

 v@v = (v@P - v@pprevious) / f@TimeInc;
 ```

-The VEX version is very slow due to the feedback loops.
+The VEX version is slow due to the feedback loops.
 We can get much faster results using OpenCL!

 In OpenCL, integration works exactly the same as VEX.
 The benefit of running it in OpenCL is the data stays on the OpenCL device.
 This prevents unnecessary copying back to the CPU.